Portal-2-Multiplayer-Mod/Portal-2-Multiplayer-Mod/README.md

 2- Help with the VScript, add support to workshop maps, or optimize/clean current code.

 3- Localize the launcher with different languages.
-You can do this by creating a folder called `languages` in your p2mm folder and start creating JSON files in it for each different language. [base translation file](https://github.com/kyleraykbs/Portal2-32PlayerMod/blob/main/src/languages/English.json))
+You can do this by creating a folder called `languages` in your p2mm folder and start creating JSON files in it for each different language.
+[Base English.json Translation File](https://github.com/kyleraykbs/Portal2-32PlayerMod/blob/main/src/languages/English.json)

 ### Dependencies
 - pygame